 - Change necessary colors as per the convenience.

 This has been a guide to Excel Combo Chart.
-Here we discuss how to create a combo chart in excel along with practical examples and a downloadable template.
+Here we discuss how to create a combo (Combination) chart in excel along with practical examples and a downloadable template.
 You may learn more about excel from the following articles –